Inushin/dockerSymfonySSL/Readme.md

 6. If the step 5 did not work, go to the php container `docker-compose exec php bash`.
 Then, go to symfony folder and run `composer create-project symfony/skeleton NAME_OF_THE_PROJECT`.
 If you need to install **Composer** click [HERE](https://github.com/Inushin/dockerSymfonySSL#installing-docker-docker-compose-and-composer) or go to the end of this `.md` ^^

-6. Edit `data/nginx/web.conf` with your domain and youdr proyect dir.
+6. Edit `data/nginx/web.conf` with your domain and your proyect dir.

 7. Run `docker-compose down`